auth0/nextjs-auth0/V1_MIGRATION_GUIDE.md

 ### Config changes

-> Note: If you only use environment variables to configure the SDK you don't need to create an instance of the SDK, you can use the named exports (`handleAuth`, `getSession`) directly from `@auth0/nextjs-auth` and they will lazily create an instance of the SDK for you, and configure it using the following [environment variables](https://auth0.github.io/nextjs-auth0/interfaces/config.config-1.html).
+> Note: If you only use environment variables to configure the SDK, you don't need to create an instance of the SDK.
+You can use the named exports (`handleAuth`, `getSession`) directly from `@auth0/nextjs-auth` and they will lazily create an instance of the SDK for you, and configure it using the following [environment variables](https://auth0.github.io/nextjs-auth0/interfaces/config.config-1.html).
 See the [Basic setup](./EXAMPLES.md#basic-setup) as an example.

 If you still want to create the SDK instance yourself, note that the configuration options have changed as follows.